Firehose of falsehood: Other

-The firehosing technique has been successfully used by the anti-vaccine movement to spread debunked theories about the supposed dangers of vaccination.
+According to cybersecurity company Recorded Future, the technique has been used by the Chinese government in an attempt to undermine the credibility of BBC in response to the BBC reporting on the persecution of Uyghurs in China.

 Countermeasures

 Conventional counterpropaganda efforts are ineffective against this technique.
-As researchers at RAND put it, "Don't expect to counter the firehose of falsehood with the squirt gun of truth."
+As researchers at RAND said, "Don't expect to counter the firehose of falsehood with the squirt gun of truth."
 They suggest: